thomasbarkats/yasui/README.md

 Method parameters can be decorated with `Res`, `Req`, `Next` to access Express objects, or with `Param`, `Body`, `Query`, `Header` to extract specific request data.
 These decorators can take a parameter name to select a specific value, or be used without parameters to get the entire object.

 You can directly return any data from your methods - it will be automatically sent as JSON with status 200.
 Use the `HttpStatus` decorator to specify a different default status code.
+See a more complete example in [`src/examples/tests.controller.ts`](./src/examples/tests.controller.ts).

 ### Example
 ```ts